 Rate limits

-reference.
 Driftstack enforces per-tier token-bucket rate

 limits on every authenticated /v1/* call.
 The limits are